Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 Another choice that is sometimes used is to inject collagen around the sphincter muscles to ‘bulk them up’ and improve function.

-Finally there are surgeries which can ‘tack’ the bladder into a more functional position and improve the placement of the neck.
+Finally, there are surgeries which can ‘tack’ the bladder into a more functional position and improve the placement of the neck, essentially altering the effect that gravity has on the bladder.

 Colposuspension is the most common procedure.